Chiral Audio glossary

 A mathematical mapping only matters when a musician can hear it.
 The catalog favors mechanisms with clear sonic consequences and broad performable range.

-Three mechanisms already inside the instrument.
+Mechanisms already inside the instrument.

 Foxfire plugin interface